Gender and Sexuality Studies Course Descriptions

 367. Feminist Post-Colonial Theory.

-Students will engage with complex questions like the relationship between narcissism and colonialism, perversion and war, and the manifestation of sadomasochistic behaviors on a macro scale.
-The role of affect in politics will be a key focus, examining how emotional responses shape and are shaped by political and colonial narratives, introducing the concept of 'affective terrorism'.
-This course promises to challenge conventional perceptions, encouraging students to envision societal structures in transformative ways.
+This course investigates the intricate interplay between psychoanalysis, colonialism, orientalism, and feminism, using cinema as a dynamic tool for case studies.
+Students will explore complex psychoanalytic questions such as the relationship between narcissism and colonialism, psychopathy and capitalism, perversion and war, and the manifestation of sadomasochistic behaviors on a macro scale.
+Emphasizing the role of affect, the course examines how emotional responses shape and are shaped by political and colonial narratives, introducing the concept of 'affective terrorism.'
+This course challenges conventional perceptions, encouraging students to transform their understanding of societal structures through a psychoanalytic lens.

 369. Making Sexualities.